richtastic/ff/src/3DR/wiki/app.md

 refinement - dates
 12/15 x retest corners > features
 12/16 x pass on camera distortion refinement
-12/17 - sparse.yaml incorporated
+12/17 x sparse.yaml incorporated
-12/18 - visualize F/R pair results -- make all cell sizes based on TOTAL COUNT ( ~ PERCENTS) of image 12/20 - dropping poorest sparse F/R based on defined criteria 12/23 - pair/triple/scale -> absolute graph 'generalization'
+12/18 x visualize F/R pair results -- make all cell sizes based on TOTAL COUNT ( ~ PERCENTS) of image 12/20 - dropping poorest sparse F/R based on defined criteria 12/23 - pair/triple/scale -> absolute graph 'generalization'
 12/27 - skeleton and group and final BA algorithm defined 12/31 - dense pair candidate decisions
+		- want to have a bunch up to a point
+		- minimum 2 other neighbors to create triple
+		- want more to spread error
+		- 3-9 (depending on connectivity)
+			- getting 'further' - more global help reducing error but inaccurate
-01/01 - dense.yaml incorporated
+			- getting 'closer' - more accurate but very local 01/01 - dense.yaml incorporated
 01/08 - dense replica of sparse incorporated
 01/10 - multi-view point propagation from dense